ehealth-ua/ehealth.web/packages/polyfill/README.md

-# Mock server
+# Polyfill server

-Mock-server for eHealth GraphQL API.
+Serves polyfills that are suitable for the requesting browser.

 ## Running locally